darshant15/Data-Analysis-Dashboard-On-annual-store-report-/README.md

 Test interactivity of the dashboard

 Ensure accuracy of calculations and visualizations

-Save and export the final project file.